 The net borrowing balance of the financial account reached US\$3.8 billion as of December 31, 2014, which represents a decrease of US\$511.8 million, as compared to US\$4.3 billion as of December 31, 2013.
-The decrease resulted largely from an increase in foreign assets.
+The decrease resulted largely from an increase in foreign assets held by the Central Bank.